kylecshan/claimed/README.md

 {% endcomment %}
 -->

+Sometimes you have to take a random Coursera course for work, and they ask you to fork their repository instead of just cloning it.
+Why?
+To boost their repository's fork count?
+Anyway, this is one of those times.
+Maybe one day I'll get around to deleting this.

 # Elyra Component Library - The Component Library for AI, Machine Learning, ETL, and Data Science

 **TL;DR**